-This is a three-image panorama, taken with the Sony A7RII and the Sony/Zeiss FE 16-35 mm f/4 lens.1 I have a couple of other sunset images to post from this evening (I posted a version of one on Facebook the other day, but I still need to go through the batch to find the right one.)
+This is a three-image panorama, taken with the Sony A7RII and the Sony/Zeiss FE 16-35 mm f/4 lens.((I keep thinking that the lens isn’t all that great, when compared with my trusty old Canon 16-35 mm F/2.8L, and then I see something like this when I’m back at my Mac.))
+I have a couple of other sunset images to post from this evening (I posted a version of one on Facebook the other day, but I still need to go through the batch to find the right one.)

 Our adventure has started!
 We’ve been driving for three days, and it’s been a bunch of fun traveling through some of my old stomping grounds in California.
 I’ll have more to post once we’re settled in our first extended camp, but I wanted to add this photo, from last night.
 (Click to see it bigger.)

 One place I’ve driven through for years is Tehachapi.
 It’s one of those beautiful spaces that I have admired through the windshield, but I have never stopped, even for gas, if I recall correctly.
 Last night, Susan and I were thinking about pushing on to Barstow, but decided to call it a day a bit early, and we found this beautiful campground high above it all in Tehachapi, and just in time for a gorgeous sunset.
 Not bad for day three.